bakisama/bakisama/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-I love programming and like to do random projects and sometimes upload them to github if they're not complete trash lol</br>
+### About Me 🚀
-👨‍💻  I am passionate about Kubernetes, Web Dev, Machine Learning, DevOps & I enjoy learning new things. </br>
+🎓  I love programming and like to do random projects and sometimes upload them to github if they're not complete trash lol 👨‍💻  I am passionate about Kubernetes, Web Dev, Machine Learning, DevOps & I enjoy learning new things. </br>

  - Currently studying Information Technology at [ADGITM](https://adgitmdelhi.ac.in/) affiliated by [GGSIPU](http://www.ipu.ac.in/)